joseamarin/uptime-monitor/README.md

 An "uptime monitor" allows users to enter URLs they want monitored, and receive alerts when those resources "go down" or "come back up".

-1. the app should be usable, so we'll include features such as user sign-up and sign-in.
+1. The app should be usable, so it should include features such as user sign-up and sign-in.

-2. We'll also include functionality for sending an SMS alert to a user, rather than email.
+2. The app should include functionality for sending an SMS alert to a user, rather than email.

 **Backend spec requirements**